greg95000/gitty/README.md

 # gitty
-Simplifier for github forked repo and local repo
+Simplifier for github forked repo and local repo when you're using Fish shell

 This function can be improved